tdh8316/tdh8316/README.md

 ## Hi, there 👋

-I'm Donghyeok Tak, majoring in software and working as an undergraduate researcher at Kwangwoon University.
+I'm Donghyeok Tak, majoring in software and working as an undergraduate researcher at [ICON Lab](https://icon.kw.ac.kr) @ Kwangwoon University.

 ## Interests

-I'm especially interested in machine learning and neuromorphic systems based on spiking neural networks.
+I'm interested in linear algebra, machine learning, and neuromorphic systems based on spiking neural networks.

-However, my interest area includes everything computers can do!
+In particular, my research area includes SSMs, SNNs, and Transformers.

+But I also enjoy everything related to computers!
 Here are some examples:
+- Wireless Communication
+- Autonomous Driving
 - Building beautiful applications using flutter
-- Wireless communication and SDR
-- Autonomous Driving